 What you need: A mouthguard, a water bottle, and a good attitude.
 Plus, any gear you have, including skates, knee pads, elbow pads, wrist guards and a helmet.
-Borrowed gear available on a first-come, first-served basis, with preference going to those who come early to help at scrimmage.
+Borrowed gear available on a first-come, first-served basis.
 We recommend wearing clothing you’re comfortable exercising in.

 Who can join Green Mountain Roller Derby?

-All skaters must be 18 or older, and identify as female.
-Anyone 18 or older can join as referees, announcers, coaches, or other volunteers.
-Anyone of any age can help support Green Mountain Roller Derby through promoting, fundraising, sponsoring, and attending events and bouts.
+Skaters must be 18 or older and adhere to the WFTDA statement on gender.
+Anyone 18 or older can join as referees, non-skating officials, announcers, coaches, or other volunteers.
+Anyone of any age can help support Green Mountain Roller Derby through promoting, fundraising, sponsoring, and attending events and games.

 Do I need any sports experience to play roller derby?